Ademola Lookman: Charlton Athletic

-Everton
+Everton and loan to RB Leipzig

-Lookman signed a four-and-a-half-year contract with Everton on 5 January 2017 for an undisclosed fee, reported as an initial £7.5m potentially rising to £11m with add-ons.
+Lookman signed a four-and-a-half-year contract with Everton on 5 January 2017 for an undisclosed fee, reported as an initial £7.5 million potentially rising to £11 million with add-ons.
 He made his debut for the club ten days later in a 4–0 victory over Manchester City, replacing Ross Barkley in the 90th minute and scoring the team's fourth goal.
 Lookman made his first European appearance for Everton in a 1–0 win over MFK Ružomberok in the Europa League third qualifying round first leg.

 Although manager Sam Allardyce stated that Lookman would not be leaving on loan in the January 2018 transfer window, the club eventually arranged a loan move to Championship club Derby County, where they hoped he would play regular first-team football.
 However, the player insisted on an alternative move, and instead joined Bundesliga club RB Leipzig until the end of the 2017–18 season.
 In his first game with Leipzig, Lookman scored the winning goal in the away game against Borussia Mönchengladbach after coming on as a late substitute.

-RB Leipzig
+RB Leipzig and loans to Fulham and Leicester City

 On 25 July 2019, Lookman returned to RB Leipzig on a five-year contract.

-On 30 September 2020, Lookman joined Premier League side Fulham on a season-long loan.
+On 30 September 2020, he joined Premier League side Fulham on a season-long loan.
 He scored his first league goal for Fulham against Sheffield United on 18 October.

 On 31 August 2021, Lookman joined Leicester City on a season-long loan.
 On 11 September 2021, he made his Leicester debut as a 73rd minute substitute during a 1–0 defeat to Manchester City.
-On 28 December 2021, Lookman scored the only goal in their 1–0 win over Liverpool.
+On 28 December 2021, he scored the only goal in their 1–0 win over Liverpool.